remotion-dev/remotion/packages/docs/docs/player/api.md

 };
 ```

-Since v4.0.XXX // TODO, a `isBuffering` variable is being passed in the callback which is `true` if the Player is in a [buffer state](/docs/player/buffer-state).
-Read about [state management](/docs/player/buffer-state#state-management) to understand how to treat the different states a Player can be in.
+Since v4.0.111, a `isBuffering` parameter is being passed in the callback which is `true` if the Player is in a [buffer state](/docs/player/buffer-state).
+[Learn more](/docs/player/buffer-state#state-management) about the playback states a Player can be in.

-Since v4.0.XXX // TODO, You can return `null` in the callback to fall back to the default UI.
+Since v4.0.111, You can return `null` in the callback to fall back to the default UI.

 ### `renderFullscreenButton`<AvailableFrom v="3.2.32" />